0xcert/framework/docs/certification/schemas/86-base-asset-schema.md

 Every digital asset in the 0xcert Protocol MUST follow this convention.
 Every other convention MUST extend this specification at a minimum.

-This specification is provided in a machine-readable format using the [JSON Schema](https://json-schema.org) format also using [JSON-LD](https://json-ld.org/) to connect the digital asset to an optional *evidence* file.
+This specification is provided in a machine-readable format using the [JSON Schema](https://json-schema.org) format and also uses [JSON-LD](https://json-ld.org/) to connect the digital asset to an optional *evidence* file.

 The naming of JSON properties SHOULD follow the [schema.org](http://schema.org/) specification when possible.
 This enables an easy way to convert a digital asset data object into [JSON-LD](https://json-ld.org/) format.